 What we mention on HempGazette is just the tip of the iceberg.
 The following terms link to results on Google Scholar:

 As you’ll see, there is no shortage of studies – and new research is being undertaken regularly.
+But much more needs to be performed.

 Myth: Medical cannabis leads to other drug use